nationalarchives/da-ayr-webapp/README.md

    ```shell
    cd local_services && ./generate-keycloak-certs.sh
    ```
-   These are required so that webkit-based browsers can complete the Keycloak login flow (webkit enforces the `Secure` cookie flag strictly and will only store it over HTTPS).
-Only needed if you intend to run webkit e2e tests using `docker-compose.webkit.yml`.
 5. Create a `.env` file inside of `local_services` using `local_services/.env.template`

 #### For local development